brollup/brollup/src/transmutive/noist/README.md

 -   Return  _d, P_.

 #### Encrypting Secret Shares
-To encrypt a FROST share, the secret share produced by _SecretShareShard_ and the encryption secret key derived from _EncryptionKey_ are input to the _ShareEncrypt_ algorithm.
+To encrypt a FROST share, the secret share produced by _SecretShard_ and the encryption secret key derived from _EncryptionKey_ are input to the _ShareEncrypt_ algorithm.
 The algorithm returns the encrypted secret share, which can be safely transmitted over an insecure channel.

 Algorithm _ShareEncrypt(ss, es)_:
 -   Inputs: